 Upon your return to Stavanger, you’ll have the opportunity to visit the Viking monument ‘Swords in Rock’*, where king Harald Fairhair’s triumph in battle (between the years of 872 and 900) resulted in Norway finally becoming one kingdom.

-The hike to Kjerag and back is quite demanding: you’ll trek 11 kilometers (6.85 miles) with an ascent of 800 meters (2,625 feet) in approximately 5.5 hours.
 During the autumn, weather conditions can be unstable.
-As needed, the guide will adjust the equipment (ice spikes, etc.) you use to match the weather and trail conditions.
+As needed, the guide will adjust the equipment you use (ice spikes, etc.) to match the weather and trail conditions.